Stability of homogeneous bundles on P^3: Introduction

 \section{Introduction}

-In \cite{O-R1} we studied homogeneous bundles on ${\bf P}^2$ and in particular their simplicity and stability from the standpoint of their minimal free resolutions and their representations of the quiver associated to homogeneous bundles on ${\bf P}^2$ introduced by Bondal and Kapranov in \cite{B-K}.
+We examine some homogeneous bundles on ${\bf P}^3$ whose minimal free resolutions are of a particular kind and we study their simplicity and stability.
+The main tool we use is the quiver associated to homogeneous bundles introduced by Bondal and Kapranov in \cite{B-K}.

-This point of view was born from the consideration that, homogeneous bundles on ${\bf P}^2=SL(3)/P$ can be described by representations of the parabolic subgroup $P$, but since $P$ is not a reductive group, there is a lot of indecomposable reducible representations of $P$ and to classify homogeneous bundles on ${\bf P}^2$ and among them the simple ones, the stable ones, etc. by means of the study of the representations of the parabolic subgroup $P$ is difficult.
-On the other hand quivers allow us to handle well and ``to make explicit'' the homogeneous subbundles of a homogeneous bundle $E$ and Rohmfeld's criterion (see \cite{Rohm}) in this context is equivalent to saying that $E$ is semistable if and only if the slope of every subbundle associated to a subrepresentation of the quiver representation of $E$ is less or equal than the slope of $E$; so quivers and representations of quivers associated to homogeneous bundles are particularly suitable for the study of stability.
+Quivers allow us to handle well and ``to make explicit'' the homogeneous subbundles of a homogeneous bundle $E$ and, by Rohmfeld's criterion (see \cite{Rohm}), $E$ is semistable if and only if the slope of every subbundle associated to a subrepresentation of the quiver representation of $E$ is less or equal than the slope of $E$; so quivers and representations of quivers associated to homogeneous bundles are particularly suitable for the study of stability.

-This paper is, in a certain sense, the continuation of \cite{O-R1}; in fact here we try to study the same problems for ${\bf P}^3$.
+In this paper we focus on homogeneous bundles on ${\bf P}^3$ such that the support of their quiver representation (which we will call ``quiver support'' for the sake of brevity) is as simple as possible.
+In particular we prove (Theorems \ref{parstable} and \ref{stairstable}) that the homogeneous bundles whose quiver support is a {\bf parallelepiped} are stable (if they are not tensor product of an $SL(V)$-representation and ${\cal O}(t)$ for some $t$) and also the bundles whose quiver support has the form of a {\bf classical staircase} (see the third figure in \S4) are stable.